Logo

 Length: 100 minutes (incl.
 30 min break)

-Format: Adaptive English comprehension
+Format: Fixed-form English comprehension (non-adaptive)

 Passage: A single bespoke commissioned fiction passage